 [19-DEC-22] When we want to mark in our SCT recordings the time at which some event took place, such as the start of a video recording, the moment that a light was flashed, or when an noise commenced, we can use an auxiliary SCT to record a synchronizing signal along with the signals received from implanted SCTs.
 See the Synchronization section of the A3028 manual for details.

-[19-SEP-23] We equip all our subcutaneous transmitters with CR-series lithium primary cells.
-The voltage produced by these batteries begins at around 3.0, drops to 2.8 V for most of the battery's life, and drops rapidly towards the end of life, as shown below for CR1025 batteries.
+[29-APR-24] We equip all our subcutaneous transmitters with CR-series lithium primary cells.
+The voltage produced by these batteries begins at around 3.2 V, drops rapidly to 3.0 V, remains around 2.9 V for most of the battery's life, and drops rapidly towards the end of life.

-[19-DEC-22] All versions of the A3048 are encapsulated in black epoxy with a coating of silicone.
-The silicone is "unrestricted medical grade", meaning it is approved for implants of unlimited duration in any animal, humans included.
+[29-NOV-23] All versions of the A3048 are encapsulated in black epoxy and coated with silicone.
+The silicone is "unrestricted medical grade" MED-6607, meaning it is approved for implants of unlimited duration in any animal, humans included.
+The A3048's leads and antenna are encapsulated with dyed silicone, then coated with the same unrestricted medical grade silicone.
+The only materials the transmitter and its leads present to the subject animal's body are either unrestricted medical grade silicone or stainless steel.